svaradarajan1982/MIDS-W205_Raj/answer_questions/correlation/README.md

 Data Shows negative correlation between survey scores and procedural variance i.e. greater the survey scores lower the procedural variance and vice-versa which sounds intuitive.
+Correlation Coefficient of -0.22 indicates a medium sized effect.